-Each variable in Table A-2 contains the address of the first control structure of its kind.
+Each variable in Table A-2 contains the address of the first control structure of its kind,, beginning at offset $00{16}$ past the GST.
 To locate the control structure corresponding to a particular ID, subtract one from the ID, multiply it by the length of the structure, and add the result to the address of the first structure.
-To determine the dispatch queue head and tail pointers for a particular priority, multiply the priority by four and add the result to the addresses of the first head and tail pointers.